okonomichiyaki/supercat/10-terminology.md

 # Terminology

 unbuilt city
-: a city on the bot's player board (not a destroyed city in a rival's trophy area)
+: a city on bot's player board (not a destroyed city in a rival's trophy area)

 new resources
-: either resources of a type that the bot does not currently have OR planets of a type the bot does not have a city on
+: type of resource that bot does not have OR type of planet bot does not have a city on

 contend
-: take an action which will cause the bot to win, tie for first place, or get to second place in one of the four ambitions
+: take an action causing bot to win, tie for first place, or get to second place in an ambition

 undeclared ambition
 : ambition that has not been declared yet AND there are markers available

 declared ambition
-: ambition that has been declared, with one or more marker
+: ambition that has been declared, with one or more markers

-normal card
-: a mobilization, administration, or construction card used without spending a weapon

 combat card
-: an aggression card or any other card combined with fuel and a weapon to enable move and battle actions together
+: any card combined with fuel and a weapon, or an aggression card. use aggression procedures to resolve

 unclaimed planet
 : planet with one or more open building slots which is not controlled